Cholesterol Home Testing

 Measure your cholesterol at home

 A high cholesterol level is considered a risk factor for cardiovascular disease.
 Other risk factors include, for example, smoking, high blood pressure, diabetes, or obesity.
-Heredity may also plays a role.
+Heredity may also play a role.
 The more risk factors you have, the greater your risk1.
-However cholesterol is also useful and important1.
+However, cholesterol is also useful and important1.
 If you want to know why then read the cholesterol page.
-By regularly testing your cholesterol you can monitor against the preferred level.
+By regularly testing your cholesterol, you can monitor against the preferred level.
 Knowledge is power.

 Cholesterol ratio and risk estimation

 High cholesterol is one of the risk factors for cardiovascular disease.
 Usually, your doctor takes into account any other risk factors you may have and will determine whether you have an increased risk of cardiovascular disease and if treatment is advisable.
 To establish determine your risk for heart disease, your doctor will use the cholesterol ratio.
 The lower the cholesterol ratio, the healthier.
 The cholesterol ratio can easily be calculated by dividing total cholesterol by your HDL level.
 A high HDL levels thus gives a low-cholesterol ratio, and that is good news.
 Your cholesterol ratio is considered a better predictor of cardiovascular disease than your total cholesterol1.